majo44/storeon-async-router/README.md

    as current the route callback will be called
 - `cancelNavigation(store)` - function which cancel current navigation (if there is any in progress).
 Params:
    - `store` instance of store
+- `Navigation` object contains
+    - `url` requested url
+    - `id` unique identifier of navigation
+    - `options` additional options for navigation, for browser url navigation it can be eg. replace - for replacing url in the url bar, ect..
+    - `force` force the navigation, for the cases when even for same url as current have to be handled
+    - `params` map of route parameters values (handled by matched route regexp grops)
+    - `route` the route which handled that navigation

 ### Recipes